 Participants had great difficulty in reporting Total SB using the IPAQ and often spent a few minutes formulating an answer.
 Although, significant correlations between IPAQ and GENEA for Total SB were present (Fig 4A), differences in average time (Fig 3) and systematic bias (27.6 ± 26.5 h·week-1, p < 0.001) revealed that the IPAQ underestimated Total SB by 41%.
 Only two participants over-reported their amount of Total SB (+11.4 and +30.8 h·week-1).
-This underestimation is consistent with another IPAQ validity study (hip mounted accelerometer) (b = 27.4 ± 3.46 h·week-1, p ≤ 0.001) that used older adults (n = 94, 65-85 years) (24).
-Under-reporting is a common problem, qualitative research has shown that the sitting questions create confusion, as “sitting on a weekday?” does not provide details on which ‘day’ to report (45, 46).
-Sedentary behaviour is viewed as a negative lifestyle choice by older adults (47).
+This underestimation is consistent with another IPAQ validity study (hip mounted accelerometer) (b = 27.4 ± 3.46 h·week-1, p ≤ 0.001) that used older adults (n = 94, 65-85 years) [19].
+Under-reporting is a common problem, qualitative research has shown that the sitting questions create confusion, as “sitting on a weekday?” does not provide details on which ‘day’ to report [45, 46].
+Sedentary behaviour is viewed as a negative lifestyle choice by older adults [47].
 Therefore, participants may have reported the day that had the least amount of SB to appear socially desirable.
-This is supported by the negative association found between social desirability and self-reported SB in other populations (48).
+This is supported by the negative association found between social desirability and self-reported SB in other populations [48].
 Alternatively, this difficulty in recall may also be due to the sporadic nature of SB and, unlike MVPA, engagement in other behaviours that occur at the same time as SB (e.g. eating, reading, and driving).
 Qualitative data was not the focus of this study; however, participant’s recollection of SB often came in the form of TV viewing.
 Therefore, SB such as eating may have been overlooked.

 For 10MVPA, a large systematic bias was also present as participant‘s IPAQ data over-reported by 20.3 ± 19.8 h·week-1 (p < 0.001) equivalent to, on average, 15.7 fold greater than total weekly 10MVPA time.
-This overestimation is consistent with previous IPAQ research that used accelerometry (hip mounted) in older adults (24, 27, 39).
-This, like SB, may be a result of social desirability as older adults view PA as a positive lifestyle choice (41).
+This overestimation is consistent with previous IPAQ research that used accelerometry (hip mounted) in older adults [19, 22, 38].
+This, like SB, may be a result of social desirability as older adults view PA as a positive lifestyle choice [41].
 Alternatively, participants may be reporting MVPA bouts that were less than 10 continuous minutes in duration.
 The results of the current study revealed weak correlations between IPAQ 10MVPA and GENEA sMVPA (Fig 4C, r2 = 0.19, p ≤ 0.001).
 However, there was a small non-significant systematic bias between the two aforementioned variables (Fig 5C, b = 3.12 ± 17.5, p = 0.106) and no statistical difference between the population means of these two variables (Fig 3).
 Heesch, Van Uffelen (46) suggested that the structure of the questions may be leading to this problem as the, "report activities lasting ≥ 10 minutes per session" instruction is included in the `number of days the activity was performedˊ question and not the following question relating to the duration of one of those activities.
 This could be interpreted that the 10-minute criterion only relates to the frequency of the activity per week and not the duration of that activity.

 Sex Differences